evkx/evkx.github.io/content/models/xpeng/g3/G3i/_index.md

 ## User interface and control

 The XPENG G3i has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
-The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large .
-The touch screen in the middle of the center console is 15.6 inches large .
+The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large.
+The touch screen in the middle of the center console is 15.6 inches large.
 The model does not have a head-up display.

 This model is equipped with voice control as standard.
 The voice control lets you control some functionality through voice commands.